-The study assessed the impact of hostel amenities on students' academic performance in Federal Universities in North East Nigeria.
+The study evaluates the relationship between academic performance and amenities provided in Federal Universities in North East Nigeria.
 The findings showed mixed results regarding the relationship between hostel amenities and academic performance.
 Certain amenities, such as electricity supply, internet access, and wall sockets, had positive coefficients, indicating a significant positive relationship with academic performance (P<0.05).
 This suggests that investing in these amenities can considerably enhance academic performance.
 Conversely, amenities like laundry services, room bookings, and sick bays displayed positive coefficients but had p-values greater than 0.05, indicating a non-significant positive relationship with academic performance.
-This suggests that these amenities may need further investigation or enhancement.
-Policymakers and educators should prioritize these amenities in hostel development and maintenance, as the study indicates that hostel amenities are essential for supporting students' success.
-This aligns with the findings of Makinde & Ayeni (2018) which stated that hostel amenities is an important indicator and contributed significantly to students' academic achievements.
+This suggests that these amenities may need further investigation.
+Additionally, the study indicates that hostel amenities are essential for supporting students' success.
+This aligns with the findings of Makinde & Ayeni (2018) which stated that hostel amenities have a significant relationship, an important indicator and contributed significantly to students' academic achievements.